Podcasts & RSS Feeds

 Jim Burress is a proud native of Louisville, Kentucky.
 He holds a bachelor’s degree in English from Wabash College in Indiana, and a master’s in Mass Communication from Murray State University.
 That's where Jim started his public radio career (WKMS-FM).

 Jim moved to Atlanta to work on his PhD, but after a year away from reporting, he realized he preferred the newsroom to the classroom.
-He came to WABE in the spring of 2008, where he’s both a host and reporter.
+He came to WABE in the spring of 2008 when there were just six people in the entire newsroom.

-As a licensed pilot, Jim loves to fly single-engine Cessna airplanes.
-His interest in aviation is why you’ll likely hear him report a lot on the commercial aviation industry.
+As a licensed pilot, Jim is fascinated by airplanes and aviation, which is why you’ll often hear him report on the commercial aviation industry.
 As a Kaiser Health News/NPR fellow, Jim also covers healthcare and healthcare policy for WABE.

 In 2014, Jim wrote and produced WABE's first news documentary in more than a decade, "Stuck in the Bluff."
-He also traveled to Liberia to document the West African country's efforts to rebuild post civil-war.
+He also traveled to Liberia to document the West African country's efforts to rebuild post civil-war, and happened to be at the same hospital, the same week, where the massive Ebola outbreak started.

 Jim is a frequent contributor to the national show Marketplace, and his reports regularly air nationally on NPR's Morning Edition, and All Things Considered.